About Mid Surrey Dementia Care Trust

 How we can help

-The Trust was set up by deed dated 13 December 1995 for general charitable purposes and in particular to own and maintain a conservatory building in Leatherhead as a social facility, now known as the Conservatory Club, for people in the early and middle stages of dementia.
+The Trust was set up by a Declaration of Trust dated 13 December 1995.
+It owns and maintains a conservatory building in Leatherhead as a social facility, now known as the Conservatory Club, for people in the early and middle stages of dementia.

 The Club is open from 10am to 3pm each weekday, with capacity for up to 8 members to attend daily.
 It is run by two club managers, the senior of whom, Pauline Simons, runs it from Monday to Thursday and our other manager, Sally Dart, runs it on Friday.
 Each club manager is assisted daily by at least one volunteer.